Peloton Calories Burned: Accuracy & Calories Burned for All 37 Classes

 Peloton Calories Burned: What Class Burns the Most Calories in 1 Hour or 60 Minutes?

-When it comes to cycling, 60 minutes is quite a long time, so the calories burned on Peloton will be relatively high, but which class, exactly, burns the most calories in an hour?
+Cycling for 60 minutes is quite a long duration, so the calories burned on a Peloton will be relatively high.
+However, it depends on the class to determine which one burns the most calories in an hour.
 Due to the intensity of some sessions, not all classes are available in this 60 minute timeframe, but that doesn’t mean these 1 hour classes are lacking heat.

 While bootcamp classes will be expanded on later in this article, the best Peloton class for weight loss that wins the award for most calories burned in 60 minutes is the Full Body Bootcamp classes.